 Thursday 24 June – Friday 25 June

 Each year the Centre holds a child protection conference.
 This gives practitioners and students the opportunity to share knowledge and hear the latest research in the field.
-In 2021, our conference looks at Exploitation: tackling the culture and challenges of trafficking, slavery and county lines.
+In 2021, our conference is titled: Exploitation 2021: Tackling the culture and challenges of sexual abuse, trafficking, modern slavery and county lines.

 You can learn, network and reflect at this major research and practice-informed conference which we run in partnership with the Association of Child Protection Professionals (AoCPP).